fossas/fossa-cli/docs/contributing/diagnostics.md

 # TODO

-- caveats
-  - dropped errors when caught without warning
-- Result/algebra
+- semantics
-- how to use
+- how to use / helper functions
   - lifting Either
   - dealing with Exceptions